 What About Social Security?

-Social Security is not going broke.
-The Bribers and the Republicans through the Corporate Media want you to believe it is so they can make money off the public.
-Social Security is solvent.
-Can easily be more solvent if the millionaires and billionaires pay their fair share; they pay virtually nothing into the Social Security System.
-Social Security should be expanded and Seniors should be receiving an income above the poverty level.
-It could easily be done if the politicians didn't take money from the Bribers.
+Social Security is not running out of money, despite what the Bribers and Republicans want you to think.
+They want to make money off of the public by cutting Social Security benefits.
+However, Social Security is actually solvent and could be even more solvent if millionaires and billionaires paid their fair share.
+Currently, they pay very little into the system.
+Social Security should be expanded so that seniors can receive an income above the poverty level.
+This could easily be done if politicians didn't take money from the Bribers.

 Social Security is not just for senior citizens.
 It also provides benefits for disabled workers and children.
 In fact, about one-third of Social Security beneficiaries receive disability or survivor benefits.
 Social Security is like a life insurance policy that provides benefits to people whose spouse or parent has died.
 The protections it provides are estimated to be worth over $600,000 for a married worker with average earnings and two young children.